Generic name: exenatide (Bydureon) [ ex-EN-a-tide ]

 Prepare your injection only when you are ready to give it.
 You must give the injection right away after mixing.

 Bydureon is usually injected once every 7 days.
-Bydureon can be used with or without food and given at any time of the day.
+You may give the injection with or without food at any time of the day.
 Follow your doctor's instructions.
-You may change your weekly dosing day, but do not inject on your new dosing day if it has been less than 3 days since your last dose.
+If you change your weekly dosing day, choose a day that is at least 3 days past your last dose.

-Your care provider will show you the best places on your body to inject Bydureon.
-Use a different place each time you give an injection.
+Your healthcare provider will show you where to inject Bydureon.
 Do not inject into the same place two times in a row.

 Store Bydureon in its original container.
 Refrigerate and use until expiration date.
 Protect from light.